lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 Our thanks to
 Hendrik Brockhaus,
 Jonathan Hammell,
-Mike Jenkins, and
+Mike Jenkins,
-David von Oheimb
+David von Oheimb, and
+Francois Rousseau
 for their careful review and thoughtful comments.

 --- back